d9pouces/django-floor/doc/source/signals.rst

     from djangofloor.decorators import signal, everyone
     @signal(is_allowed_to=everyone, path='demo.signal', queue='slow')
     def slow_signal(window_info, content=''):
+        pass
-       [perform a (clever) thing]
+        # [perform a (clever) thing]

 In this example:
   * `path` is the name of the signal,
   * `queue` is the (optional) name Celery queue.
 It allows to dispatch signal calls to specialized queues: one for interactive functions (allowing short response times) and one for slow functions (real background tasks).
-    `queue` can also be a sub-class of :class:`djangofloor.decorators.DynamicQueueName` for dynamically choose the Celery queue.
+    `queue` can also be a sub-class of :class:`djangofloor.decorators.DynamicQueueName` to dynamically choose the right Celery queue.
-    Given `queue(signal, window_info, kwargs)`, it should return a string (corresponding to the Celery queue).
   * `is_allowed_to` must be a `callable` that determine whether if a signal call is allowed to a JS client.
 Given `is_allowed_to(signal, window_info, kwargs)`, it must return `True` or `False`.
+    It can be called in two ways:
-When the list of signals allowed to a client is built, kwargs is `None`.
+    * when the JS client asks for a list of available signals (then kwargs is `None`),
+    * when the JS tries to call a signal (then kwargs is of course a dict).

 The last two arguments may be different for each Python code connected to the same signal.
 If all Python functions does not accept the same keyword arguments, then an exception will be raised, so they should accept \*\*kwargs.
 In the following example, both functions will be executed.
 The first one will always be executed by the 'celery' queue, the second one will use a Celery queue dedicated to the user.
 When called from the JavaScript, the second code will only be executed if the client is authenticated.

 .. code-block:: python